-- 7.59 Crawley town sits to the south of Gatwick Airport which is wholly included within the Borough boundary.
+- 7.64 Crawley town sits to the south of Gatwick Airport which is wholly included within the Borough boundary.
 Crawley developed slowly as a market town, serving the surrounding villages in the Weald.
 Crawley was designated as a new town in 1947.
-The town now contains 14 residential neighbourhoods radiating out from the core of the old market town and separated by main roads and railway lines. - 7.60 Crawley Borough's population is estimated to grow by 6.4% to 119,600 by 2043 from 112,400 in 2018, when it accounted for 13.1% of the West Sussex population.
+The town now contains 14 residential neighbourhoods radiating out from the core of the old market town and separated by main roads and railway lines. - 7.65 Crawley Borough's population is estimated to grow by 6.4% to 119,600 by 2043 from 112,400 in 2018, when it accounted for 13.1% of the West Sussex population.
 Crawley Borough has a higher proportion of younger people compared to other West Sussex districts, with 21.9% of people aged up to 15, while 13.4% of the population are aged 65 or above.
-For the 65+ age group the forecast population is expected to increase from 15,000 in 2018 to 23,600 (57.0%) over the period 2018-2043.
-Whilst there are some affluent areas there are also areas which are among the most deprived in the County. - 7.61 Economically, the town has developed into the main centre of industry and employment between London and the south coast and is at the centre of the 'Gatwick Diamond'.
-The Manor Royal Business District, with its space, proximity to Gatwick Airport and good transport links has airport-related services such as logistics, catering, distribution and warehousing.
-Crawley is also a major retail centre for the surrounding area with hundreds of shops on the high street in and around the Queens Square and over 75 shops in the County Mall shopping centre. - 7.62 Crawley has been severely impacted by the COVID-19 pandemic as the town relies on Gatwick Airport.
-The major collapse in Gatwick Airport passenger numbers nearly four million per month (2019) to 850,000 per month (2020) has resulted in more than 7,000 redundancies at the airport
+For the 65+ age group the forecast population is expected to increase from 15,000 in 2018 to 23,600 (57.0%) over the period 2018-204328 as the overall trend is towards an ageing population in the District.
+Whilst there are some affluent areas there are also areas which are among the most deprived in the County. - 7.66 Economically, the town has developed into the main centre of industry and employment between London and the south coast and is at the centre of the 'Gatwick Diamond'.
+The Manor Royal Business District is the biggest business park in the region and one of the south east's premier mixed activity employment hubs.
+Covering an area of 240 hectares and home to over 600 businesses and 30,000 jobs, its proximity to Gatwick Airport and good transport links means it has a range of airport-related

-- (nearly 33 per cent of the workforce).
-As many as 25,800 Crawley residents have been furloughed during the pandemic (41% of the eligible local workforce).
-Unemployment in Crawley has more than trebled from 2.4 per cent to more than eight per cent during the pandemic. - 7.63 The emerging Crawley Local Plan is proposing to allocate sites for 4,100 new homes in the adopted local plan with an additional 2,180 in the 2020 local plan review and commercial development that is expected to come forward in the period up to 2037 alongside infrastructure improvements.
+- services such as logistics, catering, distribution and warehousing.
+Crawley is also a major retail centre for the surrounding area with over 300 shops in the town centre on the high street focused in and around Queens Square and over 75 shops in the County Mall shopping centre. - 7.67 Crawley has been severely impacted by the COVID-19 pandemic as the town relies on Gatwick Airport.
+The major collapse in Gatwick Airport passenger numbers nearly four million per month (2019) to 850,000 per month (2020) has resulted in more than 16,000 fewer jobs at the airport (nearly 33 per cent of the workforce).
+As many as 25,800 Crawley residents were furloughed during the pandemic (41% of the eligible local workforce).
+Unemployment in Crawley has more than trebled from 2.4 per cent to more than eight per cent during the pandemic. - 7.68 The emerging Crawley Local Plan is proposing to allocate sites for 4,100 new homes in the adopted Local Plan with an additional 2,180 and commercial development identified in the 2020 Local Plan Review that is expected to come forward in the period up to 2037 alongside infrastructure improvements.
 The emerging Local Plan proposes to allocate sites in the town centre and Three Bridges to increase housing allocations at existing developments which are expected to be delivered through densification.
-By 2037 around 5,320 new homes are expected to have been built with around 20 per cent of this provision in the form of the new neighbourhood known as Forge Wood. - 7.64 Commercial development is proposed to be provided in the main through a strategic employment allocation known as Gatwick Green.
+By 2037 around 5,320 new homes are expected to have been built with around 20 per cent of this provision in the form of the new neighbourhood known as Forge Wood. - 7.69 Commercial development is proposed to be provided in the main through a strategic employment allocation known as Gatwick Green.
 The emerging Local Plan aims to make Crawley the place to do business in the South East by redeveloping and revitalising the Town Centre and further regeneration of the Manor Royal Business District.